esschillinger/daw-web/README.md

 ### Track zoom

-Click the zoom icons in the top right of the mixer or hover over the tracks and press `CTRL + scroll` to zoom in or out of the tracks.
+Click the zoom icons in the top right of the mixer or hover over the tracks and press/hold `CTRL + mousewheel[up | down]` to zoom in or out of the tracks.
 Allows for more fine control over cropping and track placement.

 ### Volume[^2]